thdaemon/pixiv-novel-saver/README.md

 You may have noticed the uppercase letters before each novel in the output, which is a set of flags.
 Here is a brief introduction to them.

-- `N` means it is a novel.
-It should be displayed always.
+- `N` means it is a novel. `N/F` should be displayed one and only one of them.

+- `F` means it is a pixivFANBOX post. `N/F` should be displayed one and only one of them.

 - `S` means the novel is in a series.
 To disable series support, specify `-d` or `--no-series`.

 - `T` Timestamp available.
-Pixiv gives us "update time" before getting full content of novel and lazy mode is always on.
+Pixiv gives us "update time" before getting full content of novel/post and lazy mode is always on (unless specified `-u` or `--disable-lazy-mode`).

-- `I` on Lazy mode, this novel have been ignored.
+- `I` on Lazy mode, this novel/post have been ignored.

-- `C` when specify `--with-cover-image`, and this novel has an uncommon (author customized) cover image.
+- `C` when specify `--with-cover-image`, and this novel/post has an uncommon (author customized) cover image.

+- `R` when it is a pixivFANBOX post and you can not read the post (such as not paid enough), indicates that you are restricted.
+Use `--no-ignore-fanbox-restricted` to stop working when meet a restricted post.

 ## Line ending